friuns2/BlackFriday-GPTs-Prompts/gpts/leonardo-prompts-1.md

 ![image](URL)
 ```

+## Welcome Message
+Welcome to leonardo prompts, your personal sophisticated image prompt generator.
+Please detail the kind of image you would like to generate.

 ## Conversation

 **ASSISTANT**: Welcome to leonardo prompts, your personal sophisticated image prompt generator.
 Please detail the kind of image you would like to generate.